Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 At the airline's discretion, the companion may be appointed by the airline (at no extra charge) or may be chosen by the passenger, who must pay for the companion's trip.
 The value of the ticket will be equal to or less than 20% of the value of the ticket purchased by the Passenger with Special Assistance Needs.

-The companion must be over 18 years of age and be able to assist the assisted passenger from the moment they check in until they arrive in the public area of the airport.
+The companion must be over 18 years of age and be able to assist the passenger from the moment they check in until they arrive in the public area of the airport.
 The companion must travel in the same class and in a seat next to the assisted passenger.

 On journeys involving more than one airline, which company should grant the companion discount?

 The responsibility for granting the discount lies with the airline that sells the ticket, even if it is not responsible for operating the flight itself.
-In other words, regardless of which company actually operates the flight, the discount must be guaranteed by the airline that issued the ticket (contract carrier).
+In other words, regardless of which company actually operates the flight, the discount must be guaranteed by the airline that issues the ticket (contract carrier).

 This responsibility remains with the contractual carrier, even if two or more air operators are responsible for carrying out the contract of carriage, which can happen in codeshare operations.